Yaz12321/AnkhbotCTTPoints/README.md

 3- open Command Prompt, and type "start C:\python27\scripts\pip.exe install TwitterSearch" to install TwitterSearch library.
+When it is installed, install colorama library: "start C:\python27\scripts\pip.exe install colorama"

 4- On Chatbot, make sure to set your Twitter message and saving settings before running/enabling the command.